PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 12:46:51
+Last updated: 2024-04-08 12:47:24
-Random Quote: Lily, you just gave those children a stapler, a pair of sharp scissors and a pretty decent Pinot Noir. - Marshall Eriksen
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson